 For the Gluten-Free Streusel Topping:

-- 4 tablespoons unsalted butter ((57g) melted and cooled)
+- 4 tablespoons (56 g) unsalted butter - melted and cooled

 Instructions

-- Prepare the pie crust: Use a rolling pin to press down on the pie crust disk a few times to soften it.
+- Use a rolling pin to press down on the pie crust disk a few times to soften it.
 Dust your rolling pin and a piece of parchment paper with gluten-free flour.
 Roll out the bottom crust into a large circle onto the piece of parchment paper, until it is about ¼ inch thick and 12 inches in diameter for a 9-inch pie dish.

 - Place the pie dish upside down on the center of the rolled-out dough.
 Using the parchment paper for support, carefully flip the dough and pie dish over so the dough lines the inside of the dish.
 You want to have about 1.5 inches of overhang on all sides.
 Take the overhang and roll it under itself to create a thick edge.

-- Add the melted (slightly cooled) butter and stir with a fork until the mixture forms a crumbly texture.
+- Add 4 tablespoons (56 g) unsalted butter that has been melted and slightly cooled and stir with a fork until the mixture forms a crumbly texture with some larger chunks.
 Set aside.

-- Assemble the pie: Remove the pie crust from the freezer.
-Pour the peach pie filling into the pie crust, spreading it out evenly.
+- Remove the crust from the freezer.
+Pour the peach filling into the crust and spread into an even layer.

 - Sprinkle the streusel topping evenly over the peaches.

-- Egg wash: In a small bowl, whisk together the egg and water.
-Lightly brush the edges of the pie crust with the egg wash to give it a golden color during baking.
+- In a small bowl, whisk together 1 (50 g) large egg and 1 tablespoon (15 g) water.
+Brush the edges of the pie crust with the egg wash.

-- Bake the pie: Place the pie on a baking sheet to catch any drips, and bake for 15 minutes at 425°F (220°C)
+- Place the pie on a baking sheet to catch any drips and bake at 425°F for 15 minutes.

 - After 15 minutes, lower the oven temperature to 375°F (190°C) and continue baking for an additional 35 to 55 minutes, or until the crust is golden and the filling is bubbling.
 If the edges of the crust begin to brown too quickly, cover them with foil or a pie shield.

-- Remove the pie from the oven and let it cool on a wire rack for at least 2 hours to allow the filling to set.
+- Remove from the oven and let cool on a wire rack for at least 2 hours before slicing.

 Notes

-- To peel peaches easily, score the bottom of the peaches with a small “X” using a knife.
+- How to Peel Peaches: To peel peaches easily, score the bottom of the peaches with a small “X” using a knife.
 Blanch them by placing them in a pot of boiling water for 30-60 seconds, then immediately transferring them to an ice bath.
 The skins should slip off effortlessly by peeling from the “X”.